UniversalSuperBox/SparkBot-ng/docs/index.rst

 Welcome to SparkBot's documentation!
 ====================================

 Welcome to the documentation for SparkBot!
-If you're looking for the fastest way to get running, check out :doc:`quickstart`!
+If you're looking for the fastest way to get running, check out :doc:`start/quickstart`!

 .. toctree::
    :maxdepth: 1
    :caption: Get started

    start/quickstart
+   start/quickstart-teams
    writing-commands
-   deploy

 .. toctree::
    :maxdepth: 1
    :caption: Deploy

-   deploy/teams
+   deploy/deploy

 Indices and tables
 ==================